g1eny0ung/hugo-theme-dream/docs/pages/params-configurations.md

 After setting this, you can safely remove the async script in the generated code.

-### reversePostAndAside = true

-Reverse the position of the post content and its aside.

-### shareInAside = true

-Display share buttons in aside, not under the post title.

 ### stickyNav = true

 Make navbar fixed when scrolling.

-### collapsibleTags = true

-Make `/tags` page's tags collapsible.

-### collapseBySummary = true

-If your posts contain duplicate titles, you can use this param to continue grouping the titles.
-The lowest level will use `.Summary` to render.

 ## Advanced